Ernest Hemingway: Man of the Postmodern World

 To say Hemingway was a renaissance man with a thirst for adventure is to put it mildly.
 In 1918, just out of high school and working as a reporter in Kansas City, he signed up to be an ambulance driver on the Italian front in World War One.
 He was seriously wounded by mortar fire.
 Shortly after his return from the war, he married and took his new wife to Paris.

-In Paris he hooked up with the “lost generation” of American and British expatriate writers and artists.
-He worked with or was mentored by writers such as Gertrude Stein, John Dos Passos and the extremely influential Irish writer, James Joyce.
 Still in his twenties, he published the famous novel, The Sun Also Rises, which is about a group of American and British expatriates who travel to Spain to watch bullfights.
-It has never been out of print since it was published in 1926 and has been translated into more languages than probably any other American novel.
+It has never been out of print since it was published in 1926 and has been translated into more languages than probably any other American novelSeems like a trivial story; people travelling to watch bullfights, yet it’s one of America’s most famous novels.

 He was an avid sport fisherman (Marlin) and went on several African safaris.
 He was involved in two plane crashes in the 1950s that left him in severe pain.
-In the late 50s Playboy magazine published a glowing piece about Hemingway as a man who mastered life and was the epitome of a worldly life well lived.
+In the late 1950s Playboy magazine published a glowing piece about Hemingway as a man who mastered life and was the epitome of a worldly life well lived.

 Hemingway was a product of his time.
-His boyhood was in the optimistic Progressive era of American politics in which the Republican party was the liberal party of the time.
+His boyhood was in the optimistic Progressive Era of American politics in which the Republican party was the liberal party of the time.
 America was bringing about reforms like establishing the Food and Drug Administration and the US National Park system under Theodore Roosevelt, and revolutionizing education.

 Hemingway, the sensitive, deep, articulate man was a searcher for meaning and purpose in a secular faith that offered no promise of life after death.
 He crammed every shred of adventure he could into his fleeting years.

-The American secular materialistic religion, of which Darwinism is the origins myth, claims that there is no ultimate future for any person.
-Secularism has abolished the future.
-That may sound like a bold, rather cynical claim but it is a fair representation of secularism.
 Secular materialism claims that we evolved from animals and the lights go out at death.
 All of the learning, personal growth, love, relationships and experience of each person ceases at death.
 It’s a total loss of hope.
-In their view, no person has a future existence in either heaven or hell.
-Secularism doesn’t openly flaunt its contempt for the afterlife.
-The claim that consciousness ceases at death is not emphasized and it’s something that only the initiated fully grasp.
-Hemingway was an initiate and it led him to despair.
+In the secular view, no person has a future existence in either heaven or hell.

-Those who stand for traditional Christian values are often accused of trying to turn the clock back to the 1950s or some other era of American “good old days.”
-The secular progressives, however, are the real clock spinners.
-The secularists want to remove all restraint and take us back to prechristian Europe.
+The radical secularists want to remove all restraint and take us back to pre-Christian Europe.
 Aborting your young in the womb is very similar to the ancient Roman custom of infanticide of unwanted babies.
-The political move to legalize gay marriage evokes comparisons to the rampant, open homosexuality of ancient Greece and Rome, to say nothing of Sodom and Gomorrah.
+The political move to legalize gay marriage evokes comparisons to the rampant, open homosexuality of ancient Greece and Sodom.

 Hemingway was a consummate searcher for philosophical meaning yet he embraced the superficial wild things of life.
 It’s been said that searching for meaning apart from God is like a blind man in a black closet, at midnight, searching for a black cat that isn’t even there!